Ravi-Rsankar/telegram-bot-python/README.md

 ## Getting Started with DogBot

-This python telegram bot which retrieves a dog image from `https://random.dog/woof.json`
+This python telegram bot which retrieves a dog image :dog2: from `https://random.dog/woof.json`

 It displays the image in the telegram chat on passing the `/bop` command

 ### Setup

-#### :dog Create a new bot in BotFather
+#### :feet: Create a new bot in BotFather

 Register you bot in the telegram BotFather